It's Thanksgiving week! It's time to sort out your Thanksgiving menu! Chef Gilligan comes to the rescue with this Irish update to a dessert classic.

 - 1/4 cup Baileys Original Irish Cream

-Place flour, powdered sugar, and butter in a food processor and pulse until mixture resembles a coarse meal.
+Place flour, powdered sugar, and butter in a food processor and pulse until the mixture resembles a coarse meal.
 Beat together 1 egg and water.
 Add to flour and process until mixture forms a ball.
 Form a flat disk from the dough.
 Cover with plastic wrap and chill for 1 hour.

 Roll out dough into a 12-inch circle on a heavily floured surface.
 Transfer dough circle to a 10-inch pie tin.
 Trim and crimp the edges of the dough.
 Cover with plastic wrap and chill until ready to use.